aplteam/Cider/docs/Cider-API-Reference.md

 # Cider's API --- Syntax Reference

 Although the API functions are similar to their user command equivalents, they are not identical.
-Also, the API offers more functions, and for two user commands there are no corresponding functions in the API (`CreateProject` and `CloseProject`).
+Also, the API offers more functions while there is no API equivalent for `]CreateProject`.

 While for the user commands the help provided by the `-?` syntax is sufficient, this document deals with the API.